What is lung cancer?

 Lung cancer causes blockages in the central airways in around 30 percent of people with advanced lung cancer.

-It can also cause the buildup of fluid around the lungs.
-It is called a pleural effusion.
-This may result in pain and shortness of breath.
-Large tumors or pleural effusions may compress the lungs, decrease lung function, and increase your risk of pneumonia.
+It can also cause the buildup of fluid around the lungs and it is pleural effusion and this may result in pain and shortness of breath.
+Also, large tumors or pleural effusions may compress the lungs, decrease lung function, and increase your risk of pneumonia.
 Pneumonia symptoms include cough, chest pain, and fever.
 If it is not treated on time, it can have a life-threatening result.

 Higher risk of infection

-Bronchitis and pneumonia are common symptoms of lung cancer.
-You are more prone to infection because of decreased immune system function from cancer or cancer treatments.
+Bronchitis and pneumonia are common symptoms of lung cancer and you are more prone to infection because of decreased immune system function from cancer or cancer treatments.

 Lung cancer can spread to other parts of the body.
 This spread is called metastasis.
 It can cause significant side effects depending on the area it applies to.
 Common sites of metastasis in lung cancer are: